 The call quality is also great and here, that second microphone comes in place.
 It will give the best possible audio quality even if you’re in a crowded place, another person on call will be able to hear your voice without any problem.

-Conclusion: POCO M3 Review
+POCO M3 Review

-Xiaomi POCO M3 offers everything from best camera to best performance at a budget price range.
-It has a massive 6,000 mAh battery, an FHD+ display, fast charging support, good cameras and it’s priced at Rs 9,999 which is a perfect price for this device.
-Overall, if you’re looking for a smartphone under 10k then POCO M3 is the best option to look at.
+Xiaomi POCO M3 offers everything from the best camera to the best performance at a budget price range.
+It has a massive 6,000 mAh battery, an FHD+ display, fast charging support, and good cameras, and it’s priced at Rs 9,999 which is a perfect price for this device.

 Do I Recommend POCO M3